Legal document

 - step-level success or failure;

 Depending on your configuration, logs, payloads, headers, query parameters, endpoint paths, or upstream responses may contain personal data.
-You are responsible for avoiding unnecessary personal data, secrets, credentials, or sensitive data in logs and API payloads.
+You are responsible for avoiding unnecessary personal data, secrets, credentials, payment card data, health data, national identification numbers, children's data, criminal offence data, special categories of personal data, or other highly sensitive data in logs and API payloads.

 2.5 Billing Data